 Group Health Insurance

-3. Eligible Expenses— include hospital bills, surgery, doctor’s services, private nursing, medicines, and X-rays.
+Eligible Expenses – include hospital bills, surgery, doctor’s services, private nursing, medicines, and X-rays.
 Payment allowed for these and other expenses are spelled out in the policy.
-For example, the hospital’s daily charge for room and board is subject to a specified maximum.

-4. Exclusions from Provisions of Medical Benefits— many exclusions occur in group health plans, including benefits under Workers Compensation; certain mouth conditions; convalescent or rest cures; expenses incurred by a member of a health maintenance organization (hmo) or other prepaid medical plan; expenses associated with intentional self-inflicted injuries or attempt at suicide.
+Exclusions from Provisions of Medical Benefits – many exclusions occur in group health plans, including: benefits under Workers Compensation; certain mouth conditions; convalescent or rest cures; expenses incurred by a member of a health maintenance organization or other prepaid medical plan; and expenses associated with intentional self-inflicted injuries or attempt at suicide.

 Coordination of Benefits – when there are two or more group health insurance plans covering the insured, one plan becomes the Primary Plan and the other becomes the Secondary Plan.
 The Primary Plan is required to pay benefits due the insured and/or covered dependents before any other plan pays benefits.
 When a claim is made, the primary plan must pay the claim without regard to the benefits provided under any other plan.
 The secondary plan pays the difference between the total claim amount and the amount that the primary plan has paid, up to total allowable expenses.